-The magnificence of style and appearance of an individual is something that catches us promptly before looking at personality.
+Fashion and Modeling Industry Inspiration the majesty of an individual’s style and appearance draws our attention before we consider personality.
 The rise in popularity of Hollywood movies begets the rise of screen idols to evolve as role models for the people.
 The top Paris-based fashion houses bestowed the major fashion styles.
 The attention of Americans and Europeans subsisted by the apparel and hairstyles sported by glamorous movie stars, both on and off the screen.
 It likewise clenched moviegoers and embarked on countless fashion fads.
 These events give rise to the influence of fashion on the audience as well as to the designers of the model industry.
 Fashion-inspired Hollywood ignited in the 1920s when the dyed white satin shoes were worn by Pola Negri and made people carry her as a lead.

 Embodiments to influence fashion